|Based in||Hong Kong|

 On a positive note, the PureVPN app does have an option to search for a specific server.

-5. PureVPN logs user data and provides it to the FBI
+6. PureVPN logged user data for the FBI

 As we have covered before here on Restore Privacy, PureVPN is an example of a VPN that was caught logging user data and handing this data over to the FBI.